camunda/camunda-docs/versioned_docs/version-8.2/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 As of this Helm chart version, the image tags for all components are independent, and do not reference the global image tag.
 The value of the key `global.image.tag` is `null`, and each component now sets its own version.

-With his change, Camunda applications no longer require a unified patch version.
+With this change, Camunda applications no longer require a unified patch version.
 For example, a given installation may use Zeebe version 8.2.1, and Operate version 8.2.2.
 Note that only the patch version can differ between components.

 This is not a breaking change.